-Text for 1952

-And now, little children

-Abide in Him

-that

-when He shall appear we may have confidence and not be ashamed before Him at His coming.
+Jext for 1952 And now. little children Abide in Him when He shall appear we may have confidence and not be ashamed before Him at His coming.
 1 John 2:28

 This Month ...

-By THE EDITOR For several years the Lord has been pleased to give the Ridgewood Pentecostal Fellowship a Bible text for the new year.
+For several years the Lord has been pleased to give the Ridgewood Pentecostal Fellowship a Bible text for the new year.
 To those who have prayed over these texts they have proved a great inspiration and have served as a beacon light for the entire year.
 The text for 1952 is I John 2:28.